 Announcement Bars display a clickable banner at the top of your site.
 If you're running a seasonal special or other promotion, this is a great way to highlight that information for visitors.

 Potential clients generally have questions about your services, prices, and other details.
 You can answer these questions before they ask with an FAQ.
-Add Add a Text Block to a regular page then format the text with headings to make your questions stand out.
+Add Add a Text Block to a Layout Page then format the text with headings to make your questions stand out.

 Optimize for search engines